ufal/multi-inpaint-coco/data/ro_cs_diffs.md

 COCO en 943: A yellow fire hydrant with an angry face drawn on it.
 COCO en 945: A herd of zebra standing next to each other on a green grass covered field.
 COCO en 946: A herd of sheep grazing on a lush green field.
+COCO en 968: The man plays on the beach with his two dogs, one of which is a black standard poodle.
 COCO en 977: Add cooked vegetables to plain white rice for a healthy dinner.
 COCO en 982: A deep dish style pizza with a slice cut out of it next to a glass of white wine.
 COCO en 991: person in a grassy green field boardered by mountains